Subscribe to Weekly Health Care News

-Michael O. Leavitt is the founder and Chairman of Leavitt Partners where he helps clients navigate the future as they transition to new and better models of care.
-In previous roles, Mr. Leavitt served in the Cabinet of President George W. Bush (as Administrator of the Environmental Protection Agency and Secretary of Health and Human Services) and as a three-time elected governor of Utah.
+Mike Leavitt is the founder and chairman of Leavitt Partners where he helps clients navigate the future as they transition to new and better models of care.
+In previous roles, Mike served in the Cabinet of President George W. Bush (as Administrator of the Environmental Protection Agency and Secretary of Health and Human Services) and as a three-time elected governor of Utah.

-A pattern of innovation runs throughout Leavitt’s career.
+A pattern of innovation runs throughout Mike’s career.
 When he was elected governor, Utah’s major freeway system was dangerously inadequate.
-Taking what some thought was a significant political and financial risk, Mr. Leavitt instigated a design-build system, creating cost and quality incentives between the state and its contractors.
+Taking what some thought was a significant political and financial risk, Mike instigated a design-build system, creating cost and quality incentives between the state and its contractors.
 The project was finished in half the originally projected time and well under budget.

-Mr. Leavitt is, at heart, an entrepreneur.
+Mike is, at heart, an entrepreneur.
 As governor, he organized a group of his colleagues to form Western Governors University.
 At WGU, degrees are earned based on competency rather than credit hours.
-WGU now has more than 20,000 students who reside in each of the 50 states and several foreign countries.
+WGU now has more than 60,000 students who reside in each of the 50 states and several foreign countries.
 Enrollment is growing at 35 percent a year.
 In November 2008, TIME magazine named WGU “the best relatively cheap university you’ve never heard of.”

-Collaborator is a word that comes up repeatedly when one examines Mr. Leavitt’s background.
+Collaborator is a word that comes up repeatedly when one examines Mike’s background.
 His skill led his colleague governors to elect him as chairman of the National Governors Association, the Republican Governors Association and Western Governors’ Association.
-His new book—Finding Allies, Building Alliances—was released in September 2013 by Jossey-Bass Publishers and chronicles his expertise and passion for collaboration.
+His book—Finding Allies, Building Alliances—was released in September 2013 by Jossey-Bass Publishers and chronicles his expertise and passion for collaboration.

-Mr. Leavitt is a seasoned diplomat, leading U.S. delegations to more than 50 countries.
-He has conducted negotiations on matters related to health, the environment and trade.
+Mike is a seasoned diplomat, leading U.S. delegations to more than 50 countries.
+He has conducted negotiations on matters related to health, the environment, and trade.
 At the conclusion of his service, the Chinese government awarded him the China Public Health Award – the first time this award has ever been given to a foreign government official.

 Rich McKeown is the CEO of Leavitt Partners.
 He co-founded Leavitt Partners with former U.S. Health and Human Services Secretary, EPA Administrator and Governor, Michael O. Leavitt.
 McKeown leads a group of experienced professionals who help their clients understand and navigate value-driven health care.